my1396/Econ-Study/_posts/2023-12-07-OLS-finite.md

 \end{align}
 $$

-The second item in $\eqref{eq-msfe}$ is zero and the first item can be simplified as
+The second item in $\eqref{eq-msfe}$ is zero and the first item can be simplified to

 $$
 \E(\bx_{n+1}'\bV_{\hat\bbeta}\bx_{n+1}) .
 $$

-Thus
+Thus,

 $$
 \begin{align}